shixun404/shixun404.github.io/_pages/about.md

 News
 ======
+- Jun 2025: Three papers were accepted at SC'25
 - Mar 2025: Gave a talk at the Las Vegas, NV (PPoPP 2025).
 - June.
 2023: I gave a talk at International Conference on Supercomputing 2023.
 - April.
 2023: A paper was accepted at International Conference on Supercomputing 2023.